Zero-Shot Multi-Animal Tracking in the Wild: Conclusion

-\paragraph{Conclusion.} We present an adaptation of SAM2MOT for zero-shot multi-animal tracking, introducing adaptive heuristics tailored to animal behavior and scene complexity.
+We analyze the performance of various zero-shot multi-animal trackers on four benchmarks and present an adaptation of SAM2MOT for zero-shot multi-animal tracking, introducing heuristics tailored to animal behavior and scene complexity.
 Our method leverages foundation models to deliver robust tracking performance across diverse species and environments without retraining or hyperparameter tuning between datasets.
 Evaluations show consistent improvements in detection and association accuracy, demonstrating the promise of zero-shot tracking for scalable wildlife monitoring and behavioral analysis.
-Limitations include relatively long runtime and reduced scalability with a high number of tracks (Appendix \ref{sec:appendix_runtime}).
+Limitations are long per-frame runtime and reduced scalability when the number of simultaneous tracks is large, as both runtime and memory requirements scale linearly with the number of active tracks (\autoref{sec:appendix_runtime}).